joaomelo/scriptz/README.md

 _What to expect?_

-The project has very limited ambitions.
-Although some bugs will undoubtedly come, there are not many more features that I expect to add.
-If you want to talk just contact me via [Social Media](https://joao.melo.plus).
+The project has limited ambitions.
+The current API and features can be considered stable from now on.

+I still expect to apply the package to more projects to build confidence in its reliability and fix the undoubtedly coming bugs.

+If you want to talk, feel free to contact me via [social media](https://joao.melo.plus).

 🏜️ Fear is the mind-killer.